A Must-Have Guide 🌟

 Specified companies are companies-

-- That have obtained goods or services from the MSME.
+- Those who have obtained goods or services from the MSME.

 - Whose payments to the MSMEs exceed 45 days from the date of acceptance or deemed acceptance of the goods or services.